• Skip to primary navigation

 For the stir fry:

-• 2 pounds boneless skinless chicken breasts , cut into cubes
+• 2 pounds boneless skinless chicken breasts , cut 1-inch into pieces

 • 2 cups broccoli florets